-To help you avoid making a faux pas and feeling out of place, let’s explore the main areas in detail and give you a few ideas of what to wear Turkey, and avoid over (or under) packing your bags.
+To help you avoid making faux pas and feeling out of place, let’s explore the main areas in detail, give you a few ideas of what to wear in Turkey, and avoid over (or under) packing your bags.

 First things first, mosque etiquette.

 What To Wear When Visiting A Mosque Or Religious Sites

 No matter where you are in Turkey, the rules for what to wear to a mosque are the same.
 Mosque dress code requirements are similar anywhere in the world.